The dramatic explosion of population sizes during the Industrial Revolution

 Health services

-The Industrial Revolution in Britain brought about significant changes in health services, which, in turn, impacted population sizes.
+The Industrial Revolution in Britain also brought about significant changes in health services, which, in turn, impacted population sizes.

 One notable advancement was the introduction of the smallpox vaccine by Edward Jenner in 1796.